hsghori/CS-Notes/high-performance-computer-architecture.md

 In RAID4, a write takesthe time to read the old data, write the new data, read the parity stripe, and write the parity stripe.
 This is because to re-calculate the parity we have to read the old data, XOR that with the new data to determine which bits have changed, and XOR the result with the parity to flip any bits that change in the parity.
 A read, on the other hand, only needs to read the stripe.
-Perofrmnace wise, in RAID4 we get an N-1 fold throughput improvement for reads.
+Performance wise, in RAID4 we get an N-1 fold throughput improvement for reads.
 However, for writes we need to write and read between two disks so the throughput is half the throughput of a single disk.
 In terms of reliability, with an N disk array we know that the $MTTF_N = \frac{MTTF_1}{N}$.
 If we don't repair the disk on failure, then